AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-forms-cloud-service.md

 Log in to Cloud Manager and create a program.
 After the program is ready, create environments, add developers or users to environments, and run the pipeline to get the latest version of [!DNL AEM Forms] as a [!DNL Cloud Service] and start developing for your environment.
 The detailed steps are:

 1. Contact your Adobe representative to create an organization identifier for your company in the Adobe Identity Management System (IMS) and provide access to an administrator in your organization.
 1. Configure [Automated Forms Conversion Service](https://experienceleague.adobe.com/docs/aem-forms-automated-conversion-service/using/configure-service.html?lang=en).
-After a configuration is complete, a profile for [!DNL Automated Forms Conversion Service] is available in [Admin Console](https://adminconsole.adobe.com/).
+After a configuration is complete, a profile for Automated Forms Conversion Service is available in [Admin Console](https://adminconsole.adobe.com/).

     If the service is not available, log in to [Admin Console](https://adminconsole.adobe.com/).
 Use Adobe ID of administrator provisioned to use Automated Forms Conversion Service to login.
 Do not use any other ID or Federated ID to login.
     1. Click **[!UICONTROL Automated Forms Conversion Service]** option.